akneni/pygrab/documentation.md

 **Returns**
 - `None`

-**Note**
+**Notes**
 - If `force_start` is set equal to True, then the program will crash if the service running on `127.0.0.1:9050` is not Tor.
 - Additionally, even if the service running on `127.0.0.1:9050` is Tor, some functionality may be lost (such as rotating tor connections).
 It is recommended to only have one instance of tor running at any one time.
 - If you get an error message stating that you are missing the tor.exe dependency, its probably because you are :).
-Download it from "https://www.torproject.org/download/tor/".
+If you're on Windows, download it from "https://www.torproject.org/download/tor/".
 Then copy the path to the `.tar.gz` file and enter it when prompted by pygrab.Tor.start_tor().
+If you're on linux, simply run `sudo apt-get install tor`.

 <br />